 Above: 1st photo - The floral array in August bloom, branching from the main stem.
 2nd photo - In the early bud state at the end of July.
 3rd photo - The sessile leaf with serrated edges.

 Below: 1st photo - The flowers of August.
-Note the flower's resemblance to Blazing Star.
+Note the flower also has a resemblance to Blazing Star.
 2nd photo - The seeds are forming in late September and the purplish pappus is visible.

 Below: 1st photo - Ironweed grows from a rhizomatous root system which can lead to the formation of small colonies of plants.
 It is not considered aggressive.
 2nd photo - The underside of the leaf which has a prominent central vein and a series of very small pits (dark spots).

 Notes: Eloise Butler recorded planting Ironweed on Aug.
 21, 1912 and on Aug.
-28, 1914 - plants obtained in Mendota MN, others in 1916.
+28, 1914 - plants obtained in Mendota MN, others in 1916, '23, '25, '28, and '32.
 Martha Crone recorded planting it in 1933, '35, '36, '47, '47, and it was listed on her 1951 Garden census.
 However, it was not on the 1986 census, but has since been replanted.
 Ironweed has historically been divided into two subspecies (corymbosa and fasciculata) with differences in range and slight plant differences.
 These are no longer accepted by most authorities, including Flora of North America, as they are now described as simple variations of the same species.

 Medicinal lore: There are brief references, particularly in Hutchins (Ref. #12) , as to the use of the bitter root and the leaves as a tonic and alterative including physicians using it a treatment of dyspepsia and that a decoction of the leaves was quite useful as a gargle for sore throat.